NeverSinkDev/NeverSink-Filter/README.md

 ## **BARE MINIMUM YOU SHOULD KNOW:**

-1) The filter does NOT update itself automatically by default.
+1) The filters from this GitHub project do NOT auto-update.
 At least redownload the latest version once a league - better once a month - to stay up-to-date and not miss out on valuable drops!
 There is an auto-updater, read about it below.
-2) The filter is ALWAYS updated before the start of a new league (4-6 hours before start).
+2) The filters in this GitHub project are ALWAYS updated before the start of a new league (4-6 hours before start).
 Afterwards, usually every few weeks.
 3) Filters can't distinguish between different variations of one unique base!
 A unique "Leather Belt" can be an expensive "Headhunter" or a cheap "Wurm's Molt".
 The same goes for all unique jewels etc. Things that need manual checking have a blue icon on the minimap!
 4) The filter has a "leveling mode" and an "endgame mode".
 The switch happens at itemlevel 68.
 5) Join our [Discord Server](https://discord.gg/mye6xhF) to get updates and ask questions.